 It's apparently even possible to rebuild a defective past.
-For example, perhaps you didn't get fat as an adult; perhaps you have always been fat.
-It's possible to use the time-line technique to go back and have you grow up (in your mind) as a trim person, to create a new childhood for yourself (see Bandler and Grinder's Frogs Into Princes).
+It's possible to use the time-line technique to go back and have you grow up (in your mind) as a different person, to create a new childhood for yourself (see Bandler and Grinder's Frogs Into Princes).

 Furthermore, this is a technique that can work quickly.
 If it interests you, consider reading Time Line Therapy by Tad James & Wyatt Woodsmall.
 It's a book that will give you all you need to get started.

 Two excellent introductory audio programs, available from Nightingale-Conant, are Anthony Robbins, Unlease The Power Within, and Charles Faulkner, et. al., NLP.

 Isn't the thought of using these tools to help you achieve improved health exciting?

 These techniques and exercises are good free aids and can bring many benefits.
 Of course, you do need to combine them with healthy eating.

 Web pages to help you further